Travel Tips for Costa Rica

 - Many visitors are so enthralled by what Costa Rica has to offer that they end up staying far longer than initially planned.
 Of course, we’re not all lucky enough to be able to simply extend our visits at will, which is why it’s so important to load up on Costa Rica travel tips before you go!

-- Generally speaking, a week is enough to get a great oversight of the country and take in the key sights, such as the Arenal Volcano and Manuel Antonio National Park.
+- Generally speaking, a 7 days in Costa Rica tour is enough to get a great oversight of the country and take in the key sights, such as the Arenal Volcano and Manuel Antonio National Park.

-- If you fancy hitting the beaches, plan in at least two or three days to explore the sine golden sands of Jaco or Tamarindo.
+- If you fancy hitting the beaches, plan in at least a few days' itineraries to explore the sine golden sands of Jaco or Tamarindo.

 - If you’re looking to join some longer hikes or explore off the beaten track, remember to allow enough time to get to and from your destination, as rural transport connections can often be slow and infrequent.

-- To get the best experience of Costa Rica, plan on spending at least 2 weeks in the country.
-This will give you enough time to experience the best of Costa Rica from rainforests, beaches and volcanoes to wildlife and adventure activities.
+- To get the best experience, plan for at least a 2-weeks in Costa Rica tour.
+This will give you enough time to experience the best of Costa Rica from rainforests, beaches, and volcanoes to wildlife and adventure activities.

 - Costa Rica is generally a safe travel destination, with the majority of visitors, including solo travelers not experiencing any serious problems during their stays.